History of Kazakhstan: Kazakh Khanate (1465–1718)

-After the dissolution of Golden Horde, on most of the territory of modern Kazakhstan, the Uzbek Khanate was formed.
-Under Abu'l-Khayr Khan, the country was weak and the government was corrupt.
-Two children of Barak Khan, Janibek and Kerei Khan gathered Kazakh people to Jetysu, where they founded Independent Kazakh Khanate.
+The emergence of the Kazakh Khanate was preceded by a prolonged struggle for power within the Ulus of Jochi in the 15th century.
+With the support of Manghit emirs, victory in the struggle for the Eastern Desht-i Kipchak was achieved by Abu’l-Khayr of the Shaybanid dynasty.
+According to some historians, this was one of the rare cases in which members of this dynasty were able to establish real and sustained authority over the nomads of the Eastern Desht-i Kipchak.
+In the 1420s–1450s, Abu’l-Khayr Khan significantly expanded his domains, including subjugating the lands of the descendants of Urus Khan along the Syr Darya.
+However, the sultans Kerei and Janibek did not recognize his authority.
+Around 1459 (according to another version, in 1429 they were taken by Alash-Bahadur with him), they migrated to neighboring Moghulistan.
+The Moghul ruler Esen Buqa Khan received them and granted them pastures in the Chu–Ili interfluve.

 Shoqan Walikhanov believed that when the Golden Horde began to disintegrate, the reasons why Kazakhs created the large tribal unions which composed the Kazakh Khanate were in order to retain their nomadic territories and secure their rights in the lands where they migrated.

 In 1500, the Uzbeks concluded peace with the Kazakhs, and the Kazakh Khanate gains its sovereignty from Shaybanids control.
 All the former Uzbek Khanate lands in the north of Syr Darya were transferred to the Kazakh Khanate.

 In 1499, Muhammad Shaybani, the grandson of Abu'l-Khayr, was forced to march south with the remaining loyal steppe tribes into Mawarannahr.
 There, he succeeded in conquering the fragmented state of the Timurids, which had collapsed after the death of Timur.
 He moved the capital of his state from Sygnak to Bukhara, where in 1500 he established a new state—the Bukhara Khanate.
 The nomadic Desht-Kipchak tribes that had joined Shaybani mixed with the local sedentary population—the Turkic-speaking Sarts, the ancient Turkic Karluks, and, as victors, they gave their new people the name Uzbeks.

 In the early 16th century, Kazakhs transformed the Khanate into a nomadic empire stretching across the steppes east of the Caspian Sea and north of the Aral Sea as far as the upper Irtysh River and the western approaches to the Altai Mountains.
 During the reigns of Burunduk Khan (ruled 1488–1509) and Kasym Khan (1509–18), the Kazakhs were the masters of virtually the entire steppe region, reportedly able to bring 200,000 cavalry into the field and feared by all their neighbours.
 Many historians consider Kasym Khan’s leadership the starting point of a distinct and sovereign Kazakh state.
 His influence extended Kazakh authority from the southeastern regions of modern Kazakhstan to the Ural Mountains.

 Mirza Muhammad Haidar wrote in his Tarikh-i-Rashidi that:

 Kásim Khán became the absolute ruler over all of Dasht-i-Kipchák.
 His army numbered more than a million men, gaining such fame and power as no one had since Juji Khán.